 One language I have been having a lot of fun with recently is Erlang.
 For years I wanted to learn a functional programming language and ended up with Erlang.
 I am pretty sure it was Fred Hérbert’s book, “Learn You Some Erlang for Great Good” which sold me.
 It is available free at http://learnyousomeerlang.com/, which is where I started in to it.
 After the first chapter I decided to buy the book and have been pecking away at it ever since.

 Why IT Slug?
 This comes from a past time in my life when I ran a one-man it shop for a small (50) person company in Downtown Chicago.
 I literally did everything IT, plus a lot of other business functions along the way.
 I may even be able to still run a payroll, who knows.
 I probably learned more in my nine years there than in any other company to date.

-It doesn’t really get busier any given day, just more stuff doesn’t get done.
-Nothing is closer to the truth in my corporate IT experience.
+What is: “It doesn’t get any busier, just more new stuff doesn’t get done.”
+It sounds kind of negative?
+It isn’t meant to be negative, it is just the way it feels in the depths of corporate life at times.
 Less people, less resources and more work; you can’t be any busier, as your working full-bore as it is, so more stuff doesn’t get done.